jacobsky/egui-stylist/egui-theme/README.md

 `egui-theme` defines a common interface for serializing and storing [egui](https://crates.io/crates/egui)'s style and font data for use between applications.
 The goal is to allow users of `egui` to easily create and share themes between relevant applications.

-`egui-theme` makes no assumptions about serialization format and will support any [serde](https://crates.io/crates/serde)).
+`egui-theme` is an intermediate format that is using [serde_json](https://lib.rs/crates/serde_json) to create this intermediate format.

 ## How to use